Hyperbolic polyhedral surfaces with regular faces: Future work

-A lower bound 11 of $B_2(3)$ is provided by a polyhedral embedding of the snark $sn7$ into $S_2$, in the proof of Proposition~\ref{prop:11}.
-Embeddings of snarks to (non)orientable surfaces with higher genera have been studied~\cite{MR2076235,MR2271832,MR2320577,MR2466195,MR2470819,MR2967219} by algorithmic and/or structural approach, from the motivation of generalizing 4-color theorem.
-We hope these results are useful to give a lower bound of $B_g(3)$.
 Hyperbolic polyhedral surfaces enjoy more combinatorial structures than the spherical ones by Proposition~\ref{prop:pcspc}.
 It is a challenge to compute effective numerical results for ``almost'' hyperbolic tilings, i.e., non-smooth hyperbolic polyhedral surfaces.